0x4e49434f4c45/amcdb/README.md

 **...and here's what it looks like in Discord!**<br />
 ![Example of chat in Discord channel](/doc/readme/assets/chat-example-discord.png)

-In case you like fun features like Minecraft player heads in Discord, AMCDB supports Discord webhooks as well:<br />
+In case you prefer to see in-game messages in Discord appear to come from players (and see their player heads as avatars!), AMCDB supports Discord webhooks as well:<br />
 ![Example of chat in Discord channel using webhook mode](/doc/readme/assets/chat-example-webhook.png)

 ## Key Features